 He is currently a staff engineer at Twitter, Inc. and serves as a lead of the @Blackbirds employee resource group focusing on increasing the representation of minorities in technology.
 Christopher’s day-job includes supporting many of Twitter's open-source projects and he is a co-creator and the maintainer of Twitter's open-source Scala services framework: Finatra.

 Ultimate Impact’s mission of providing opportunity and teaching leadership and socio-emotional skills through Ultimate resonates deeply with Sam.
 Sports has been a powerful shaper of Sam’s life.
 She currently works at the Positive Coaching Alliance pursuing PCA’s mission of developing Better Athletes and Better People through youth sports.
 She is especially passionate about getting and keeping girls in the game.

 Samantha Salvia is a championship athlete in two sports, Rhodes Scholar, water resources engineer, coach, and mother of two.
 At Old Dominion University she won an NCAA Division I National Championship in field hockey and became Old Dominion’s first Rhodes Scholar.
 As a civil engineer, Sam specialized in water resources planning, leading one of the largest water supply infrastructure projects constructed in California in the last two decades.
 She left engineering to focus on her family and her passion to use sports as a vehicle to change lives.

 She discovered Ultimate while a graduate student at Oxford and for nearly two decades has played and coached, winning multiple national and world championships with San Francisco Fury.
-She recently returned from London where she captained Team USA Women’s Masters to a gold medal at the Ultimate Frisbee World Championships.
+Sam also captained Team USA Women’s Masters to a gold medal at the Ultimate Frisbee World Championships in London.

 Upon graduating from UC Berkeley, Ryo joined Location Labs, a software company that makes mobile applications for parents and their families, as a project manager.
 A decade later, he continues his work at Location Labs as an executive, managing operations and development of family safety products for mobile carriers including Verizon, AT&T, Sprint, and T-Mobile.
 He is excited to utilize his experience to build cohesive teams that integrate effectively with parents and communities to to guide Ultimate Impact through its early stages.